-The majority of jewellery claims involve “mysterious disappearance” of diamonds and other stones, such as when a stone falls out of its setting without you knowing it.
-To avoid this, ask your jeweller to check the integrity of the clasps and prongs frequently – at least every six months (or more often if you wear the piece a lot).
+The majority of jewelry claims involve “mysterious disappearance” of diamonds and other stones, such as when a stone falls out of its setting without you knowing it.
+To avoid this, ask your jeweler to check the integrity of the clasps and prongs frequently – at least every six months (or more often if you wear the piece a lot).

 Use the shake test

-Between visits to the jeweller, you can test the prongs on your jewellery yourself.
-Simply take off your jewellery, hold the stone up to your ear and shake it.
+Between visits to the jeweler, you can test the prongs on your jewelry yourself.
+Simply take off your jewelry, hold the stone up to your ear and shake it.
 If it is loose, you will hear it moving and should get it repaired.

 We help you stay ahead and informed with these helpful tips and tricks